Tattoo Aftercare

 • Wash your hands prior to contact on or near the area of your healing piercing.

 • Leave the piercing alone except for when you are cleaning it.
-It is not necessary or advisable to rotate the ring while healing except during cleanings.
+It is not necessary or advisable to rotate the jewelry while healing.

-• Leave the starter jewelry in during the entire minimum initial healing time!
+• Leave the starter jewelry in during the entire minimum initial healing time unless instructed otherwise by a physician!

 • Check twice daily with clean hands to make sure the balls are screwed on tight on threaded jewelry such as barbells.
 Both balls tighten to the right.